Ferromagnetism in an extended coherently-coupled atomic superfluid: Deterministic creation of ferromagnetic domain walls

 Another fundamental feature characterizing ferromagnetism is the possibility of forming spatial domains with opposite magnetization.
 This can take place in a stochastic way via the Kibble-Zurek mechanism during a sudden quench across the PM to FM phase transition \cite{Zurek85,Zurek96,Kibble76,Kibble80}, or by directly engineering the domains with suitable protocols.
 Different FM domains are separated by domain walls (DW), which constitute low-energy and long-lifetime excitations of the ferromagnet.
 A review of such investigations in the field of solid-state magnetism can be found in \cite{ALBISETTI2016}.
 Recently, the spontaneous and deterministic creation of DWs in an effective ferromagnetic BEC under a periodic driving was shown in \cite{yao2022, parker2013}.
 In these works, however, the ferromagnetic DW was not supported by interactions, but was rather externally created via a spatially varying single-particle potential.

 In our system, we are able to control the size of the FM region of the cloud and, inside it, to deterministically create in a precise yet flexible way DWs where the magnetization $Z$ changes sign, and then control their position at will.
 To this purpose, we exploit the dependence of the spatial boundaries of the FM region on the applied detuning $\delta_B$ to control both the position of the DW and the extension of the FM area.
-Our protocol [\aref{fig:fig5}(a)] consists in the following steps: 1) ramping $\delta_{B}$, as for the data in \aref{fig:fig2}, to values $\delta_{\rm DW}$ for which part of the system is in the FM regime; 2) waiting for 25 ms to let the system relax; 3) ramping back to a fixed detuning $\delta_\text{ref}=2.5\,\Omega_R$ with $\Omega_R=400\times2\pi$\,Hz.
+Our protocol [\aref{fig:fig5}(a)] consists in the following steps: 1) ramping $\delta_{B}$, as for the data in \aref{fig:fig2}, to values $\delta_{\rm DW}$ for which part of the system is in the FM regime; 2) waiting for 25 ms to let the system relax; 3) ramping back to a fixed detuning $\delta_\text{ref}=2.5\,\Omega_\text{R}$ with $\Omega_\text{R}/2\pi=400$\,Hz.
+Figure~\ref{fig:fig5}(b) shows the position of the boundaries between the different magnetic phases along the longitudinal direction during the $\delta_\mathrm{B}$ ramp.

-Figure \ref{fig:fig5}(b) and \aref{fig:fig5}(c) show the absorption images of the two states for the left half of the sample in case of the two different ramps illustrated in \aref{fig:fig5}(a).
-As illustrated by the grey-black-light grey bar between the absorption images, the location where the PM region ends remains fixed at the position in the BEC where $|\kappa|n/\Omega_R=1$.
-During the ramp of $\delta_B$, the interface between S-FM and FM moves accordingly, i.e., the FM region initially shrinks (step 1) and then re-enlarges going back to the initial size (step 3).
+In Fig.~\ref{fig:fig5}(c) and \aref{fig:fig5}(d), we present the absorption images of the two states for the left half of the sample in case of the two different ramps reported in \aref{fig:fig5}(a).
+As illustrated by the color bar between the absorption images, [which matches the color code used in Fig.~\ref{fig:fig5}(b)], the location where the PM region ends remains fixed at the position in the BEC, where $|\kappa|n/\Omega_\text{R}=1$.
+During the ramp of $\delta_B$, the interface between S-FM and FM moves accordingly, i.e., the magnetic interface moves to higher-density regions (step 1) and then re-enlarges going back to the initial size (step 3).
 However, during the ramp in step 3, the size of the FM domain in the \down state remains unchanged, and a FM domain in the \up state forms in the remaining FM region.
 In this manner, the \up-\down interface, that previously separated S-FM from the FM, becomes a ferromagnetic DW within the FM region, at a position determined by the final detuning $\delta_{\rm DW}$.

+In \aref{fig:fig5}(e), we show the displacement of the DW $x_{\rm DW}$ measured experimentally from the reference position $x_{\rm ref}$, as a function of $\delta_\textrm{DW}$.
+The agreement of the experimental results with the 1D GPE numerical simulations is a further indication of the validity of mean-field theory to our atomic system.